arielkirkwood/melodic-web/docs/4.0/components/forms.md

 ## Help text

-Block-level help text in forms can be created using `.form-text` (previously known as `.help-block` in v3).
+Block-level help text in forms can be created using `.form-text`.
 Inline help text can be flexibly implemented using any inline HTML element and utility classes like `.text-muted`.

 {% callout warning %}
 ##### Associating help text with form controls